 Obama Coins Made From Presidential Dollars

 One of the most heavily marketed types of Obama coins are the Obama Inaugural Dollars.
-The ads for these coins have slick TV and Web videos showing emotion-laden footage of Obama walking among crowds of ordinary Americans, and speaking to flag-waving crowds.
+The advertisements for these coins have slick TV and Web videos showing emotion-laden footage of Obama walking among crowds of ordinary Americans, and speaking to flag-waving crowds.

 State Quarters Also Become Obama Coins